By Pamela Blair, Ph. D.

 - Call the newspaper and arrange for the obituary and notice of funeral plans.

-- Contact the family clergy person or counsellor.
+- Contact the family clergy person or counselor.

 - Obtain multiple copies of the death certificates from city or town offices.